Artists encouraged to enter Art of the State Juried Exhibition

 Roland Graf is an Austrian media artist, designer and associate professor at the University of Michigan Stamps School of Art & Design.

 This year’s awards juror is Cynthia Haveson Veloric, who will select recipients in each of the categories.
-She is an art historian, curator, writer, lecturer and environmentalist.
-She has worked in the Smithsonian American Art Museum, the Pennsylvania Academy of the Fine Arts, and the Philadelphia Museum of Art.
+Veloric is an art historian, curator, writer, lecturer and environmentalist.
+She has worked in the curatorial departments of the Smithsonian American Art Museum, the Pennsylvania Academy of the Fine Arts, and the Philadelphia Museum of Art.